DataSnowman/MLworkshop/README.md

 1. Deploy an Azure Machine Learning Workspace using the ML Accelerator ARM template [here](https://github.com/DataSnowman/analytics-accelerator#deploy-an-azure-machine-learning-workspace)

+### Note: To keep this Readme open and have the ML Accelerator open in a new browser tab, right click the `here` link and select `Open link in a new tab`

-Click the Deploy to Azure button
+* Click the Deploy to Azure button

 ![deployamlws](https://raw.githubusercontent.com/DataSnowman/MLworkshop/main/images/deployamlws.png)